Torsten85/ByTorsten.GraphQL/README.md

 ### Add a graphql schema
 Simply place a file in `Resources/Private/GraphQL`.
 The filename doesn't matter as long as it has the `.graphql` extension.
 Multiple files will be merged into one single schema.
 This file uses the [grpahql schema language](http://graphql.org/learn/schema/).
-The compiles schema will be stored as an executable php script (PhpFrontend Cache), so no big worries about performance.
+The compiled schema will be stored as an executable php script (PhpFrontend Cache), so no big worries about performance.

 ```
 type Query {